planetfederal/desktop-documentation/installers/source/README.rst

-.. |minorversion| replace:: 1.1
+.. |minorversion| replace:: 2.0

 Boundless Desktop |version|
 ===========================

-Boundless Desktop is a full-featured, professional desktop GIS that supports the management, analysis, visualization and dissemination of your geospatial data.
+Boundless Desktop is the commercially-supported version of the open source QGIS project and GIS toolkit, providing the ability to manage, analyze, and disseminate your geospatial data under open standards without sacrificing the security of an Enterprise solution.
-Powered by QGIS, a proven open source geospatial software, Desktop combines innovative open source projects with premier support, certiication and security, giving you the control and tools to unlock your location-based data for maximum bottom-line impact.
-The current version (|release|) includes:
+Powered by proven open source projects with premier support, Boundless Desktop gives you the control and tools to unlock your location-based data for maximum bottom-line impact.

 .. only:: win